 Communication: There is no internet access.

-This 2-centre Malawi holiday is a perfect safari & beach combination, staying in lovely locations.
+This Malawi holiday is a perfect safari & beach combination along with a scenic stay in Thyolo, an insight into Malawi's diverse landscapes.

 "The sun made a big difference to the Island which lost some of its magic on the day when it was cloudy.
 Swimming in the Lake was the highlight along with boat trips around the island at sunset"